This Fargo itinerary for families covers the perfect mix of quality time, fun activities, and plenty of things that will wear your kiddos out.

 Duration: 45 minutes – 1.5 hours

-Now that you are feeling sufficiently full and your littles are running around on a sugar high, head over to the Red River Zoo to burn off some calories and return your kids to their pre-sugar-comatose state.
+Now that you are feeling sufficiently full and your littles are running around on a sugar high, head over to the Red River Zoo to burn off some some energy.
 Whether you are in the mood to meander through the various exhibits from around the world or are simply jumping from one location to another in order to satiate the 5-second attention span of your tiniest tots, the zoo is the perfect size for you.

 While it can be seen in under an hour if you are on a time crunch, you can also extend the trip by making a pit stop at the carousel and playground located in the heart of the facility.